 The electric charge is similar to a quick splash of water on the face – just enough to surprise your pet and stop his movement, but not enough to hurt or cause any sort of damage.
 The amount of electric force that the receiver (collar) takes in and gives to your dog can vary depending on how you set the system up.
 The equipment will come with instructions on how much force is recommended for dogs at various weights.
 You can also experiment with the settings to find out exactly how much is required to keep your dog happy and confident while still maintaining safe boundaries within your set limits.

 Many dog lovers worry that the electric shock is painful or emotionally devastating to a dog.
 However, if you hold the receiver (collar) in your hand and hold it over the boundary line you will find that it is neither painful nor shocking, but merely irritating.
-In other words, it is an effective and safe deterrent.
+In other words, it is an effective and safe deterrent, when used correctly.

 Let’s look at the wired dog fence options currently available on the market.
 Just as there are many different kinds of traditional physical fences, there are also different types of wired dog fences.
 While the basic concept is the same, the qualities and features are not.
 Not all fences come equipped with these features.

 You should consider how many levels of correction the product offers.
 This feature refers to the amount of energy in the deterrent “shock” that was mentioned earlier.
 If you have a stubborn, strong-willed, or physically strong dog, or if you have multiple dogs of varying sizes, you will want to have more correction levels available in order to custom-design the corrections for your dog.

 Some wired dog fences have a battery-backup function, but this is not standard with all systems.
 A battery-backup capability is a very good safety feature, covering the possibility that you forget to check the battery, or are late in changing it.
 It simply is not worth the risk to opt out of this feature.

 Amount Of Interference